gboeing/ppd534/syllabus/readme.md

 # Academic Conduct and Support

-I encourage you to review this list of [resources](https://docs.google.com/document/d/1dhNi37jDc5eWO9nEgnhztWMP0Qjo5NFAwHHGkgdnkBg/) compiled by Price School students and info about the USC [Homelessness Initiative](https://homelessness.usc.edu/general-resources/).
+I encourage you to review this list of [resources](https://docs.google.com/document/d/1dhNi37jDc5eWO9nEgnhztWMP0Qjo5NFAwHHGkgdnkBg/) compiled by Price School students, and info about the USC [Homelessness Initiative](https://homelessness.usc.edu/general-resources/).

 ## Accommodations and Extensions

 Any student requesting academic accommodations based on a disability or ongoing mental health concern is required to register with Disability Services and Programs (DSP) each semester.
 A letter of verification for approved accommodations can be obtained from DSP.
 Please be sure the letter is delivered to the instructor as early in the semester as possible, as the accommodation can only be implemented upon receipt of the letter.
 Visit DSP's [web site](https://dsp.usc.edu/) for more details.
 For further support, I encourage you to contact USC Support and Advocacy (uscsupport@usc.edu).
 To maintain fairness and equality for all students, extensions to due dates are only granted in accordance with these official accommodation letters.
-If you need to request a *one-time emergency* extension (e.g., due to a major illness or to a death in the family) you must do the following proactively *prior to the due date*: 1) provide written documentation, such as an official doctor's note, explaining that you are unable to complete the assignment by its due date and 2) work out an extension with the instructor.
+If you need to request a *one-time emergency* extension to an assignment (e.g., due to a major illness or to a death in the family) you must do the following proactively *prior to its due date*: 1) provide written documentation, such as an official doctor's note, explaining that you are unable to complete the assignment by its due date and 2) work out an extension with the instructor.

 ## Academic Conduct